Position Title

 Bio

 Research in the Tantillo group is driven by puzzling mechanistic questions.
-The group is particularly interested in elucidating the origins of low activation barriers and high regio- and stereoselectivities for various cascade polycyclization reactions used by Nature and by organic chemists to synthesize complex natural products and in applying quantum chemical predictions of NMR spectra to structure elucidation.
-A synergistic combination of theory and experiment is used to tackle such problems.
+The group is particularly interested in elucidating the origins of low activation barriers and high regio- and stereoselectivities for various cascade polycyclization reactions used by Nature and by organic chemists to synthesize complex natural products, non-statistical dynamic effects and effects of entropy on selectivity of reactions occurring on both ground state and excited state surfaces, and applying quantum chemical predictions of NMR spectra to structure elucidation.

 Awards and Professional Highlights

-- Royal Society of Chemistry's Inclusion & Diversity Prize (2017)
+- Inclusion & Diversity Prize, Royal Society of Chemistry (2017)

 - Fellow, American Chemical Society, ACSF (2017)